Adam Bugarija

-Adam Bugarija Cardeno (/hr/, /es/; born 22 February 2005) is an Australian soccer player who plays as a midfielder for Perth Glory in the A-League Men.
+Adam Bugarija Cardeno (/hr/, /es/; born 22 February 2005) is an Australian soccer player who plays as a midfielder for Sydney Olympic in the National Premier Leagues NSW.

 Club career

 Born in Baulkham Hills in New South Wales, Bugarija was a youth player at Sydney United and played for two years at Dinamo Zagreb in Croatia before returning to Sydney to play for Western Sydney Wanderers in 2023.

 Bugarija played for Western Sydney Wanderers' reserve team in the National Premier Leagues NSW before joining fellow A-League Men team Perth Glory on a three-year deal in June 2024, having been convinced to join by director of football Stan Lazaridis.
 He made his debut on 3 August in the round of 32 of the Australia Cup, at home to Melbourne City; coming on in the 70th minute, he scored the equaliser as the match finished 4–4 in regulation time, with the Western Australian side scoring the winning goal in extra time.
 In the next round 25 days later away to Moreton City Excelsior of the National Premier Leagues Queensland, he was sent off for two yellow cards in 42 minutes in a 3–2 loss.

 Bugarija made his A-League debut on 20 October as the season opened with a 6–1 loss away to Macarthur.
 He came on as a half-time substitute and scored a consolation goal.
 He was one of 18 teenagers in the league, a record for an opening day of the league season.

+On 29 January 2026, Bugarija joined National Premier Leagues NSW side Marconi Stallions on loan from Perth Glory.